apostrophecms/uploadfs/README.md

       container: 'storageContainerName',
       key: 'accessKey',
       disabledFileKey: 'a random string of your choosing',
-      // Required if you use copyImageIn
+      // Always required for Azure
       tempPath: __dirname + '/temp',
       imageSizes: [
         {